Measuring the ROI of Manufacturing ERP Software

 Redpath and Company

-Redpath helps clients make more informed decisions that contribute to their financial well-being by providing proactive, innovative, and value-driven certified public accounting services for closely-held businesses, government entities, and not-for-profit organizations.
-Areas of service expertise include audit and attest; personal, business, and international tax; accounting services; entity structuring; mergers and acquisitions; valuations; succession and estate planning; state and local tax; and sales and use tax.
-The firm was founded in 1971 and is 100% employee owned (ESOP).
-With offices located in downtown St. Paul and White Bear Lake, Minnesota, the firm ranks as one of the top CPA firms in the Twin Cities with over 180 employees.
+Redpath and Company helps clients make more informed decisions that contribute to their financial well-being by providing proactive, innovative, and value-driven CPA and advisory services for closely-held businesses, private equity, government entities, and nonprofit organizations.
+Core commercial industries served include manufacturing and distribution; construction, real estate, and engineering; and technology.
+Areas of service expertise include audit and assurance; personal, business, and international tax; state and local tax; sales and use tax; and succession and estate planning.
+Redpath also guides clients throughout the entire business life cycle with performance optimization and process improvement; M&A advisory, including corporate and deal strategy, due diligence, financial modeling, and M&A integration; accounting and management outsourcing; and valuations.
+The firm was founded in 1971 and is employee owned (ESOP).
+With offices located in St. Paul and White Bear Lake, Minnesota, the firm ranks as one of the top CPA and advisory firms in Minnesota.
 Redpath is a member of HLB International, a global network of independent advisory and accounting firms.
-For more information, visit redpathcpas.com.
+For more information, visit www.redpathcpas.com.

 SUBSCRIBE TO REDPATH INSIGHTS